Adaptive Momentum and Nonlinear Damping for Neural Network Training: Introduction

-In order to qualitatively highlight the behavior of our optimizers, we examine their performance on two low-dimensional examples (see Figures \ref{fig:phase_portraits} and \ref{fig:200_dim_quad_fft} and observe that our methods are more stable than mGD and exhibit faster convergence in these simple settings.
+where "$\star$" denotes element-wise vector multiplication.
+As we will see, $g(p)$ for iKFAD will be equal to an exponentially weighted average of past kinetic energies, whereas for CD, $g(p)$ will be directly proportional to the instantaneous kinetic energy.
+As a preliminary demonstration of these dynamics, we examine the behaviour of our optimizers in two low-dimensional examples (see Figures \ref{fig:phase_portraits} and \ref{fig:200_dim_quad_fft} and observe that our methods are more stable than mGD and exhibit faster convergence in these simple settings.